nissejokke/stream-events-example/README.md

 ## Multiple instances

 When running in a multi-node environment, the producer must know which streams to update for specific orders.
-For a producer to know which instance streams to add events to, a redis set is used in this example.
+For a producer to know which instance streams to add events to, a redis hash is used in this example.

 _Server_:

 When a client is connected, it joins a group.
-The following adds 'inst1' to 'order:1' group.
+The following adds increaces 'inst1' value of the 'order:1' group.

-    redis.sadd('group:order:1', 'inst1')
+    redis.hincrby('group:order:1', 'inst1', 1)

 _Producer_:

-When updates from other services come in for 'order:1', the producer knows which streams to add to by checking which members are in the 'order:1' group
+When updates from other services come in for 'order:1', the producer knows which streams to add to by checking which instances have > 0 value in the 'order:1' group

+    redis.hmgetall('group:order:1')
-    redis.smembers('group:order:1') // inst1
+    // inst1: 1

 Add event to 'inst1' stream